 Students will reflect upon cultural differences and their implications for interacting with people from cultures other than their own.
-Students will analyze the rhetorical situation, produce texts for a variety of audiences, and avoid the use of biased language.
+Students will analyze and produce a variety of texts avoiding the use of biased language.

 III.
 Major Course Topics

 - A. Characteristics of language

 - B. Language as a human characteristic

 - C. Language and the brain

 - D. Language classifications

 - E. Sound system of languages

 - F. Word formation

 - G. Organization in phrases and sentences

 - H. Making meaning

 - I. How languages change

 - J. Pragmatics